batistaDev1113/hello-world/README.md

 this is my first repository.

 ****  My name is Yunior Batista.
-I am currently finishing my major in B.S Computer science.
+I currently hold a Bachelor of Science in Computer science from Florida State University.
 I am married with 2 beatiful children and I live in Orlando, Florida.